terraform-aviatrix-modules/terraform-aviatrix-gcp-transit-firenet/README.md

 learned_cidrs_approval_mode | | Learned cidrs approval mode.
 Defaults to Gateway.
-Valid values: gateway, connection fail_close_enabled | | Set to true to enable fail close east_west_inspection_excluded_cidrs | | Network List Excluded From East-West Inspection.
+Valid values: gateway, connection fail_close_enabled | | Set to true to enable fail close east_west_inspection_excluded_cidrs | | Network List Excluded From East-West Inspection. bgp_cidrs | | CIDRs for BGP over LAN VPCs.
+If the GW and HAGW need to be in separate VPCs, then specify both CIDRs like 10.0.0.0/28~10.0.0.16/28. bgp_names | | Names of BGP over LAN VPCs.
+If the GW and HAGW need to be in separate VPCs, then specify both names like vpc-a~vpc-b.
+This list must correspond exactly with variable bgp_cidrs.
+This is required for using existing VPCs. bgp_use_existing_vpcs | | Use existing VPCs for BGP over LAN? transit_use_existing_vpcs | | Use existing VPC for Transit Gateway bgp_asn | | BGP ASN for Transit Gateway deploy_firenet | | Set to false to deploy Transit only. transit_vpc_name | | Name of the Transit VPC.
+If not specified, the name will be generated automatically.

 ### Outputs
 This module will return the following objects: